-Talia had grown up in Short Hills, New Jersey, as had her groom, Sean.
-And though they'd known each other since preschool, their formative memories began at junior prom, which they attended together as friends.
-"He was cute and shy, and I was shy too," Talia remembers.
-"I thought she was smart, beautiful, and fun," says Sean.
+Though the bride and groom had known each other since preschool, their formative memories began at junior prom, which they attended together as friends.
+"He was cute and shy, and I was shy too," the bride remembers.
+"I thought she was smart, beautiful, and fun," says the groom.

 2 of 13

 The bride envisioned a "classic, romantic" font for the letterpressed invitations.
 The bronze hue was replicated in the escort cards and napkin embroidery.

 3 of 13

 The couple exchanged vows at the church of Santa Caterina, which was built in the 17th century.

 The red Fiat Cinquecento was a theme of the wedding from the start, with guests getting a first hint at the wedding to come on the red Fiat save-the-date cards.

 5 of 13

 The wedding party included the bride's best friends and two brothers, as well as the groom's best friend, brother, and two sisters.
 The bride's goddaughter served as flower girl.